Engim-eu/gpx_kml/README.md

 ## Coverage

-Coverage will be added in the next version, however it has been tested locally and has given the results uploaded
+Coverage can be checked running `rake spec`.
+This command will generate the coverage files needed.

 ## Code of Conduct